-Degree of Master of Arts (MA) Degree of Master of Literature (MLitt)
+Degree of Master of Arts (by Thesis) (MA) Degree of Master of Literature (MLitt)

-The course for the Degree of Master of Arts/Master of Literature is an Honours course.
+The course for the Degree of Master of Arts (by Thesis)/Master of Literature is an Honous course.

-Candidates are not permitted to proceed to the MA/MLitt Degree while engaged upon any other course except by permission of the Faculty.
+Candidates are not permitted to proceed to the MA (by Thesis)/MLitt Degree while engaged upon any other course except by permission of the Faculty.

-Candidates for the MA/MLitt Degree must be recommended by the Professor/Head of Department to the Postgraduate Studies Standing Committee of the Faculty of Arts and be accepted by the Faculty.
+Candidates for the MA (by Thesis)/MLitt Degree must be recommended by the Professor/Head of Department to a Postgraduate Studies Standing Committee and be accepted by the appropriate Faculty.
 As the number of places in some courses is strictly limited, it may not be possible to admit all qualified graduates.
-Applications from overseas graduates should be made before 1st May of the year of entry.
+Applications from overseas graduates should be made before 1 May of the year of entry.

-All candidates are required to submit their theses or sit their examinations not later than nine terms after registration.
+All candidates are required to submit their theses not later than nine terms after registration.